 Should any jetty samples be found to be unsatisfactory, we will provide advice on cleansing and disinfection of pipework, including regular flushing.
 Additional sampling would be carried out until a satisfactory result is obtained.
 The particular jetty supply cannot be used to supply potable water to ships until a satisfactory result is obtained.

 Food hygiene and standards inspections

-Of the four food premises under the authority's jurisdiction, one had a planned inspection.
-All registered food businesses are broadly compliant with two rated '5', one rated '4', and one rated '3'.
+Of the five food premises under the authority's jurisdiction, four had a planned inspection.
+All registered food businesses are currently rated '5' - Very Good.

 Environmental Protection